AI-Biotechnology-Bioinformatics/R_programming_Introduction/README.md

 No prior coding experience needed!
 By the end of this course, you'll be comfortable using R for basic data analysis, statistics, and biological data handling.

+🔁 Updates:
+This repository will be updated regularly with new content after each session, including practice tasks/assignment and any improvements based on feedback.

 Follow for more
 🔗 [LinkedIn](linkedin.com/company/ai-and-biotechnology-bioinformatics) |
 📺 [YouTube](https://www.youtube.com/channel/UCj3gvFgTJNZpwKKn5IwpYCg) |